 While the Air Force has made an increased contribution, the Canadian army has not.
 It has not rotated troops in UN peacekeeping since the last century.
 While it provided seven force commanders for UN missions in the 1990s, none have been provided since.
 Canada is far behind its contributions of the past, in terms of numbers, leadership and hardship.
 It has not yet re-engaged in UN peace operations, as promised.
-The Trudeau government is providing FEWER peacekeepers than the Harper government did (averaging over their terms in power).
+The Trudeau government is providing FEWER peacekeepers than the Harper government did (50% less, averaging over their terms in power).
 Maybe with a deployment of the long-promised QRF in the near future, Canada might once again make a strong contributions to the United Nations but will it be a sustained contribution?
 The record of the Trudeau government makes that quite doubtful.

 The government’s October 2018 self-evaluation that fulfilment of its peacekeeping promises is “on track” was inaccurate, if not outright false.
 The government’s downgraded self-evaluation of “actions taken, progress made” (starting January 2019 and continuing to October 2019) was more accurate but also indicates how far the reality is from the promises.
-Only one mission has been added by the Trudeau government since 2015: the Mali mission but this support function was provided for only one year (with a one month extension of the aeromedical component).
+Only one mission has been added by the Trudeau government since 2015: the Mali mission but this support function was provided for only one year (with a one-month extension for the aeromedical component).

 The Mali deployment did not signal a “re-engagement” in UN peace operations since the deployment of the aviation task force was relatively short-term (one year plus one month for the aeromedical component) and was not renewed.
 As noted, Canada announced on 19 March 2018 that it would provide the UN mission in Mali with an aviation task force of 6 helicopters and an aeromedical team.
 The deployment came to 8 helicopters after negotiations with UN headquarters.
 This substantial contribution became fully operational in August 2018 but the commitment was of short duration (less than the countries that preceded Canada).
 Furthermore, it was not a complete replacement for the German capability that was withdrawn in June 2018 after one-and-a-half years of service.
 And even with the Mali contribution, Canada’s maximum contribution during Trudeau’s term was just one-third (roughly) of Canada’s pledged military contribution (up to 600 personnel).

 Canada is now doing better on on deploying women in peacekeeping, 25% of deployed Canadian uniformed personnel being women, according to UN stats.
 But the total number of women deployed has fallen preciptiously in September 2019 (UN numbers not yet released for 31 September), after the end of the Mali mission.
 Outside of the Mali mission, only 5 military women are deployed in peacekeeping operations.

 The Trudeau government is not “back” and it is certainly not on track to meet its promises.
 Canada has not re-engaged, though a substantial commitment was made with the one mission in Mali.
 The rhetoric remains lofty on paper and in speeches but the Canadian government has yet to match its words with deeds.
 Canada is not leading by example and has defaulted on its own advice to the world: “The time for change is now and we must be bold” (Minister Sajjan’s speech to UN Security Council, 28 March 2018, copy).